Tag: Fishing

 Nebraska saw me visit Tim Brewster and hang out for a week in Kearney, Nebraska.
 It was off the Cheyenne, where I visited the rodeo grounds of the Daddy of’em All, Cheyenne Frontier Days Rodeo.
 The week was spent preparing for the first epic stop of the trip, Alcova, Wyoming, and the chance to fish the epic Grey Reef section of the North Platte River.

 The sun danced on the waters of the North Platte River, and the promise of a day filled with fishing adventures beckoned.
 Brian and Rowdy, my trusty companions, and I shared laughter, stories, and the thrill of reeling in catches against the scenic backdrop of the river.
-To find out how I earned my new handle, Mr. Botangles, check out my post about our epic day on the waters of the Grey Reef Section of the North Platte River – An Unforgettable Day on the North Platte with Rowdy and Brian.
+To learn how I earned my new handle, Mr. Botangles, check out my post about our epic day on the waters of the Grey Reef Section of the North Platte River – An Unforgettable Day on the North Platte with Rowdy and Brian.

 Next on the map was Kaycee, Wyoming, the hometown of the legendary rodeo cowboy and musician, Chris Ledoux.
 Chris’ son Ned continues delivering the music that drives my passion for life on the road and living the western lifestyle.
 A visit with Larry Sandvick added a touch of rodeo flair to Bertie Bea.
 The bareback rigging coozies I picked up became cherished souvenirs, serving as a nod to the spirit of the West.